triggermains/triggermains.github.io/docs/guides/trigger/quick.md

     <figcaption>Trigger's Purge meter</figcaption>
 </figure>

 To gain **Purge**, you can hold the attack button to enter **Sniper Stance**.
-You need 4 sniper shots to fully charge the meter, so hold the attack button until then, and when it's full, you can release it.
-Releasing the attack button will trigger (lol) a Quick Assist for the next team mate.
+You need 4 sniper shots to fully charge the meter, but in most rotations, you don't have to fully charge the meter, and 2 shots are usually enough.
+Releasing the attack button will trigger (lol) a Quick Assist.

+!!! note "About Trigger's Quick Assist"
+    Trigger's Quick Assist cycles backwards through the team, like Pulchra's and Seth's, so it will switch to the *previous* character in the team order!

 <figure markdown="span">
     ![Purge](../../assets/images/guides/trigger/sniper_stance.gif)